maopl/TransOpt/docs/source/usage/problems.rst

          return results

-By following these steps, you can successfully register a new benchmark problem in the TransOpt framework.
+By following these steps, you can successfully register a new benchmark problem in the TransOPT framework.

 .. _synthetic-problems: